awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-manager-component.md

 The stream manager component \(`aws.greengrass.StreamManager`\) enables you to process data streams to transfer to the AWS Cloud from Greengrass core devices\.

-For more information about how to configure and use stream manager in custom components, see [Manage data streams on the AWS IoT Greengrass Core](manage-data-streams.md)\.
+For more information about how to configure and use stream manager in custom components, see [Manage data streams on Greengrass core devices](manage-data-streams.md)\.

 **Topics**
 + [Versions](#stream-manager-component-versions)